EyitoCODE/o/README.md

 #  💫 About Me:
 - My name is Oritse-tsegbemi Eyito
 - But you can call me Emmanuel
-- I'm currently learning computer vision using pyhton
+- I'm currently learning computer vision using python
 - I’m interested in arts, gaming, etc
 - You can reach me through my Linkedin